This webpage contains affiliate links. See more details here.

 Two selling kitchen staff in Florence, that we love are: Bartolini on Via dei Servii (close to the Duomo) and Annibali-Chiti on Via dell'Ariento, directly across from the Mercato Centrale.
 They have everything.

-We bought a small cutting board made from local olivewood.
-If you've not seen things made of olive wood, it can be a very pretty wood, with colorful swirls and eye-catching figure.
-The shop had a variety of knickknacks, utensils, plates, etc., all of olivewood.
-Wooden cutting boards, made with olive wood.
-Tuscans are known for their “tagliere” (cutting boards).
+We bought a small cutting board (tagliere in Italian) made from local olivewood.
+If you've not seen things made of olive wood, it can be a very pretty wood, with colourful swirls and eye-catching figure.

-A jar of pesto goes well with any pasta (we recommend walnut pest or pesto genovese).
+A jar of pesto goes well with any pasta (we recommend walnut pesto or pesto genovese).

 Most stores operate Monday through Saturday and stay closed on Sundays.
 Before you go shopping, it's wise to check when the store you want to visit is open.